 Serve squash and tomato soup with piima cream, creme fraiche or soured raw cream - one dollop per bowl.

 Love this squash and tomato soup?
-Try this recipe too for roast eggplant and tomato soup.
+Try these other recipes too.

 Sarah, The Healthy Home Economist